 What Journal Is Right For You?

 There are many different kinds of journals available today.
 Each one has its own benefits.
-Here is a collection of the different journals that I use.
+Here is a collection of the different journals that I have used.
 The journal I am going to cover here is The 5 Minute Journal.

 This post contains affiliate links, which means that if you buy a Five Minute Journal, I will receive a small commission.